mayan-edms/Mayan-EDMS/docs/topics/document_visualization.rst

 master preview of each file is generated and stored in the persistent cache.
-From the master previews in the persistent cache, volatile previews are then created on demand for the different sizes requested (thumbnail, page preview, full preview) and rotate interactively in the details view.
+From the master previews in the persistent cache, volatile previews are then created on demand for the different sizes requested (thumbnail, page preview, full preview) and rotated interactively in the details view.